Foundation Damage Guide

 - Uneven or sloping floors

-The longer a slab leak goes untreated, the greater the risk of serious foundation damage.
-What may start as a small leak can eventually compromise the structural stability of your home.
+The longer a slab leak continues, the greater the risk of serious structural damage.
+Fast leak detection can prevent much larger repairs later.